 Prescription drug issues lead to hospital admissions

 Each year, thousands of people end up in the hospital from drug-related problems.
-In fact, it's estimated that 5–10 percent of hospital admissions were due to drug-related issues, and 50 percent of those are avoidable.
+In fact, it's estimated that drug-related hospital admission rates sit at about 15 percent on average, and most of those admissions are avoidable.

 Taking your medication correctly is one way to avoid a trip to the hospital.
 But, you don't have to do it alone.